 Depending upon whether the plate is rotary engraved, lasered or dye sublimated, the cost will vary.
 On average, most plates that we do, these days, with 3 lines of copy that are 3 to 4" wide and 1 1/2 to 2 inches tall run anywhere from $15 to $25 per plate.
 If you wish to supply us with your own plates that have engraving on them and need to have names or other information added to them, we can have that done..
 If you just need plates, with no framing project in mind, we can get them for you as well.What type styles are available?

 Generally, any font available in Microsoft Word is a usable font.
 While we do not have access to every single font out there, we know what looks good and what is readable once engraved.How does the engraver put the letters onto the plate?

-Our engravers uses two different methods to make your plate.
+Our engravers uses three different methods to make your plate.
 One way is the old fashioned way: With a pantograph-style machine that cuts the letter into the metal while tracing a template.
 Sometimes, it is a manual machine, other times it is computer driven and has a spinning rotary bit that cuts the metal.
-The other method is to use a laser-etching machine that burns the image into the face of the plate.
+Another method is to use a laser-etching machine that burns the image into the face of the plate.
 The former is nice for very formal plates, but the laser etching method is more versatile for such things as adding logos to your plate.
 Rotary engraving is used for high-end, gold-plated plates or if you are trying to match a metal plate on another frame that was engraved that way.
-Most of the time, these days, we use laser engraving, which can be done faster.
+The third way is called Dye Sublimation.
+It is, essentially, printing on metal plates.
+This allows us to imprint colored logos in addition to black verbiage.
+Most of the time, these days, we use laser engraving or dye sublimation, which can be done faster.
 Tell us what you need done and we will decide which process is appropriate.How do you attach the plates to the framing?